daoshengmu/mozDevDoc/Try_message_manager.md

   1.2  Look <a target="_blank" href="http://dxr.mozilla.org/mozilla-central/source/b2g/chrome/content/shell.js#345">what kind of events</a> used in ppmm.addMessageListener

-2.Find the related content code
+2. Find the related content code

-3.Inject your code in chrome process and content process
+3. Inject your code in chrome process and content process